anilseyrek/BlockLearn/README.md

   `cp BlockLearn/settings/local.py.example BlockLearn/settings/local.py`
 - Create a copy of ``.env.example``:
   `cp .env.example .env`
-- Create the migrations for `users` app (do this, then remove this line from the README):
-  `python manage.py makemigrations`
-- Run the migrations:
-  `python manage.py migrate`

 ### Tools
 - Setup [editorconfig](http://editorconfig.org/), [prospector](https://prospector.landscape.io/en/master/) and [ESLint](http://eslint.org/) in the text editor you will use to develop.